SklutheCAD/DataAnalyticsProjectWork/ABOUT.md

 ## Life on the Farm

 I run a small hobby farm where early mornings don’t start with emails — they start with animals.
-Caring for livestock, managing feed, maintaining coops and fencing, and adapting to weather conditions has taught me something powerful:
+Caring for birds, managing feed, maintaining coops and fencing, and adapting to weather conditions has taught me something powerful:

 Systems matter.